-RHI boiler inspections to get under way - BBC News
+RHI boiler inspections to get under way

 Half of the inspections will be announced, the other half unannounced.

-Inspectors will be looking for evidence the boilers are producing useful heat and owners are complying with the regulations.
+Inspectors will be looking for evidence that the boilers are producing useful heat and the owners are complying with the regulations.

 If they are not, officials may be able to place conditions on how the boilers are being operated.

+But it added that the announcement had been "broadcast on Twitter" by the Department for the Economy.

+It said it is concerned that "all communications" between the department and RHI scheme beneficiaries "had broken down".

-The Renewable Heat Incentive (RHI) scheme was an attempt by the Northern Ireland Executive to help to increase consumption of heat from renewable sources.
+The RHI scheme was an attempt by the Northern Ireland Executive to help to increase consumption of heat from renewable sources.

 But flaws in setting the scheme's subsidy rate left it open to abuse as claimants could earn more cash the more fuel they burned, with the overspend estimated to be about £490m.

-There was an outcry last year following claims that boiler owners were generating overgenerous subsidies from a scheme with no cost controls.
+There was an outcry last year after claims that boiler owners were generating overgenerous subsidies from a scheme with no cost controls.

-There were also allegations of abuse with heat being generated just to claim the subsidy.
+There were also allegations of abuse, with heat being generated just to claim the subsidy.

 'Too ambitious'